Kulbhushan Jadhav: Confession video

 During the joint conference held by the army and the government, a video confession by Jadhav was made public.
 Jadhav in the video alleged to have said that the Indian intelligence agency RAW was involved in destabilising Pakistan.
 He also said that he was a serving officer of the Indian Navy and was working in Pakistan at the behest of the RAW.

 Referring to the video, Bajwa said, "There can be no clearer evidence of Indian interference in Pakistan," and added that Jadhav's activities were nothing short of state-sponsored terrorism.
 In the video, Jadhav acknowledged that he launched a covert operation against Pakistan from the Iranian port of Chabahar for which he used to get instructions from Research and Analysis Wing's joint secretary Anil Gupta.
 He also said that the RAW had been funding the Baloch separatists for the Balochistan insurgency.
 Jadhav said:

 In the video, Jadhav also revealed that he had been directing various activities in Karachi and Balochistan on instructions from RAW since 2013 and had a role in the deteriorating law and order situation in Karachi.
 While giving details of these activities, Jadhav said:

 India has rejected the video confession.
 Union Minister Kiren Rijiju claimed, "It is a completely doctored video, fake video made by Pakistan.
 They are just cooking up stories and doctoring videos to defame India."
 Indian agencies have claimed that the video released by Pakistan was heavily edited and the audio has been spliced in several places.

 Role of Iran

 On 3 April, it was reported that Iran was investigating whether Jadhav crossed the Pakistan-Iran border illegally after the matter was taken up by Pakistani officials in Hassan Rouhani's visit to Islamabad.
-However, Rouhani denied the report as a rumor, saying that the matter was not even mentioned.
+However, Rouhani denied the report as a rumour, saying that the matter was not even mentioned.
 Iranian Ambassador to India Gholamreza Ansari said that Iran was probing into the matter.
 He said that once Iran completes the investigation, it will share the reports with "friendly countries".
-The Iranian embassy in Pakistan criticised "certain elements in Pakistan" for spreading "undignified and offensive" remarks that were attributed to Rouhani and added that these rumours "will not impact the positive views of the two countries regarding each other" as Pakistan had proven to be Iran's "trusted partner and neighbour".
+The Iranian embassy in Pakistan criticized "certain elements in Pakistan" for spreading "undignified and offensive" remarks that were attributed to Rouhani and added that these rumours "will not impact the positive views of the two countries regarding each other" as Pakistan had proven to be Iran's "trusted partner and neighbour".